 One or more UL and DL PDR(s) provided by the SMF to the UPF.

-In the proposed solution, SMF records these three categories of information of any QoS Flow of any PDU session of UE(s), possibly in an area of interest and for a period of time, and reports them to NWDAF in the establishment and release of the QoS Flow.
+In the proposed solution, PCF informs (the QoS related part of) the applied PCC rules to NWDAF and SMF also records the three mentioned categories of information of any QoS Flow of any PDU session of UE(s), possibly in an area of interest and for a period of time, and reports them to NWDAF in the establishment and release of the QoS Flow.
 Based on the information, NWDAF determines the duration of each QoS Flow and its characteristics and also the number of times these parameters are used for different QoS Flows.
 Additionally, NWDAF collects time and also the location of the UE.
 Based on this information, NWDAF knows which QoS Flows (specified by the AN QoS profile, UE QoS rules and UPF PDRs) are commonly used by UE in different scenarios (time and location).
 This information is used as training data to train a model that can provide a list of most probable (commonly used) QoS Flows parameters for a given UE in a specific scenario.
 This capability is named provisioning "QoS Flow Analytics" in this paper.

-This analytics provides an ordered list of QoS parameters based on the duration and number of usages which can be interpreted as recommendation to the PCF by NWDAF for example for a given set of parameters:
+This analytics provides an ordered list of QoS parameters based on the duration and number of usages which in combination to the corresponding "Observed Service Experience" and/or "QoS Sustainability" for the same situation can be interpreted as recommendation to the PCF by NWDAF for example for a given set of parameters:

-Long duration in combination with the large number of usages implies that the QoS Flow based on corresponding set of parameters were satisfying user expectations in many cases, so, this set can be a recommended option.
+If experienced service is good, the long duration in combination with the large number of usages implies that the QoS Flow based on corresponding set of parameters were satisfying user expectations in many cases, so, this set can be a recommended option.

-Large number of usages in combination with very short duration may imply that network has tried this set of parameters but then in short duration user notified that it is not satisfactory and requested to change it.
-Therefore, this set may not be good option for default QoS.
+Large number of usages in combination with very short duration in the case of unsustainable situation may imply that PCF has tried this set of parameters but the network could not provide it or in short duration user notified that it is not satisfactory and requested to change it.
+Therefore, this set may not be good option for the requested QoS Flow.

-A very small number of usages in combination of very short duration may imply that this set of QoS parameters is very rarely used and it is unlikely option.

-NOTE: It is not mandatory that NWDAF must include only the QoS parameters which has been reported by SMF; using Generative AI technique, NWDAF may generate a new set of QoS parameters as recommendation/prediction for a future time.
+NOTE 2: It is not mandatory that NWDAF must include only the QoS parameters which has been reported by SMF; using Generative AI technique, NWDAF may generate a new set of QoS parameters as recommendation/prediction for a future time.

-Therefore, the analytics (as a recommendation of QoS parameters) can be used by PCF for QoS and policy control for example determining the default QoS parameters in PDU session establishment time.
+Therefore, the proposed analytics in combination to the "Observed Service Experience" and/or "QoS Sustainability" can be used by PCF (as a recommendation of QoS parameters) for QoS and policy control for determining the QoS parameters in QoS Flow establishment/modification time.
 The details of the operations of the proposed solution are explained in clause 6.x.2.